-Above: Shape by hand a regular hollow curved surface in the sand, it will give an attractive and strong body to the cistern.
-(See page 14).
+Above: Shape by hand a regular hollow curved surface in the sand, it will give an attractive and strong body to the cistern. (page 14).
 The mortar lies on the wet sand or plastic sheet to prevent drying out.
-The construction of the mould for the roof starts the first day.
+The construction of the roof starts the first day because it has to be strong to be lifted on day 5/6.
+Page 14/15.